-Experienced notaries in Reading
+Experienced Notary Public in Reading

-Do I need a notary public?
+Do I need a Notary Public?

-Generally speaking, if you have been asked to have a document certified, notarised, verified or similar for use overseas, you will require the services of a notary public rather than a solicitor.
+Generally speaking, if you have been asked to have a document certified, notarised, verified or similar, for use overseas, you will require the services of a notary public rather than a solicitor.
 If you are unsure, please contact us and we will be happy to advise and arrange an appointment if needed.

 Notaries can examine and authenticate a wide range of documents, witnessing or obtaining certified copies of these.
 The notaries’ role is to check for fraud, that you understand the document(s) you are signing and that you are happy to do so.
 A notarised document will bear the notary’s signature and official seal of office.

 These documents include all types of company documents, such as certificates of incorporation, memorandum and articles of association, annual returns, board minutes and resolutions and share certificates.
 We also notarise powers of attorney, statutory declarations, affidavits, witness statements, trademark and patent applications and registrations, letters and many other types of documents.

 Legalisation is the process by which the signature and seal of the Notary are authenticated by the Foreign and Commonwealth Office and in some cases the relevant Foreign Embassy.
 Some countries require this.
 In many cases, a certificate from the FCO called an apostille will suffice.

 We provide a comprehensive legalisation service for our clients where required.
 These can be dealt with quickly using our London agent’s expedited service in cases of urgency.

 Making an appointment

 Please make an appointment by calling 0118 951 6800 or submitting an online enquiry and we will respond as quickly as possible.